Staying Fit

-However, as popular as grilling may be, the grill likely isn't the most commonly used cooking appliance you own.
-So it's understandable that cooking mistakes can be made, even by the most proficient home chefs, that can put health at risk — especially the health of older adults.
+However, as popular as grilling is, the grill likely isn’t the most commonly used cooking appliance you own.
+So it’s understandable that cooking mistakes can be made, even by the most proficient home chefs, that can put health at risk — especially the health of older adults.

-"Food safety is important for everyone, but it's extremely important for people who may be more vulnerable to severe food poisoning,” says Brian Katzowitz, health communications specialist for the Centers for Disease Control and Prevention (CDC).
-“Adults older than 65, because of weakened immune systems, may be more likely to get sick with a foodborne illness."
+“Food safety is important for everyone, but it’s extremely important for people who may be more vulnerable to severe food poisoning,” says Brian Katzowitz, who worked as a health communication specialist for the Centers for Disease Control and Prevention (CDC) when interviewed for this article.
+“Adults older than 65, because of weakened immune systems, may be more likely to get sick with a foodborne illness.”

-To help weekend grill masters avoid exposing themselves and their dining companions to foodborne illnesses and other health risks, we asked two experts — the CDC’s Brian Katzowitz and Robyn Goldberg, a registered dietitian, nutritionist and author of The Eating Disorder Trap — for advice.
-Here are seven tips for safer and healthier backyard cookouts.
+To help weekend grill masters avoid exposing themselves and their dining companions to illnesses and other health risks, we asked for advice from Katzowitz and Robyn Goldberg, a registered dietitian, nutritionist and author of The Eating Disorder Trap.

-Gas maintained its position in 63 percent of homes since the last report in 2019, according to the 2022 report.
 Propane gas grills are a healthier option, according to Goldberg, because they create less smoke than charcoal grills.
-While charcoal itself isn’t carcinogenic, smoke is.
-Gas grills also carry a smaller carbon footprint, Goldberg adds, making them better for the environment than charcoal.
-However, charcoal has grown in popularity.
-Sixty-five percent of grill owners have a charcoal grill, up from 49 percent in 2019.
-Gas maintained its position in 63 percent of homes since the last report in 2019.
-(Note: The data accounts for those who own both propane and charcoal grills, according to the HPBA.)
+Though charcoal itself isn’t carcinogenic, smoke is.
+Gas grills carry a smaller carbon footprint, Goldberg says, making them better for the environment than charcoal.

 More From AARP